AviatrixSystems/Docs/HowTos/cloud_wan_faq.rst

 .. meta::
-  :description: Cloud WAN FAQ
+  :description: CloudWAN FAQ
   :keywords: SD-WAN, Cisco IOS, Transit Gateway, AWS Transit Gateway, AWS TGW, TGW orchestrator, Aviatrix Transit network

 ============================================================
-Aviatrix Cloud WAN FAQ
+Aviatrix CloudWAN FAQ
 ============================================================

-What is the Aviatrix Cloud WAN?
+What is the Aviatrix CloudWAN?
 ---------------------------------------

-Aviatrix Cloud WAN is a feature where Aviatrix Controller manages and help connect on-prem Cisco IOS Routers to the cloud directly.
+Aviatrix CloudWAN is a feature where Aviatrix Controller manages and help connect on-prem Cisco IOS Routers to the cloud directly.

-Cloud WAN can be used to fulfill the following tasks.
+CloudWAN can be used to fulfill the following tasks.

  1. Manage multiple Cisco IOS Routers from the Aviatrix Controller.
 This includes uploading and viewing the IOS configuration, making configuration changes and monitoring the health and stats of these routers.
  #.
 Auto connect Cisco IOS routers to the Aviatrix Transit Gateway or AWS TGW with IPSEC VPN over the Internet, thus allowing them to be part of the Transit Network where they gain connectivity to Spoke VPCs.

-What are the Cloud WAN deployment architectures?
+What are the CloudWAN deployment architectures?
 --------------------------------------------------

-There are three ways to deploy Cloud WAN.
+There are three ways to deploy CloudWAN.

-Cloud WAN Deployment 1
+CloudWAN Deployment 1
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Cloud WAN can be deployed to connect with Aviatrix Transit Network as shown below
+CloudWAN can be deployed to connect with Aviatrix Transit Network as shown below

 |cloud_wan_1|

-Cloud WAN Deployment 2
+CloudWAN Deployment 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively you can deploy Cloud WAN as an attachment to TGW where the Aviatrix Transit Gateway functions as edge to the TGW.
+Alternatively you can deploy CloudWAN as an attachment to TGW where the Aviatrix Transit Gateway functions as edge to the TGW.

 |cloud_wan_2|

-Cloud WAN Deployment 3
+CloudWAN Deployment 3
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 In this deployment IPsec tunnels are built directly to TGW VPN.

 |cloud_wan_3|

-What are the benefits of Cloud WAN?
+What are the benefits of CloudWAN?
 -----------------------------------------

  - **No Friction** Leverage what you have already invested in the on-prem edge router for connecting to the cloud.